JuliaGrandury/web-scraperandbot/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] Sending email of result summary
+- [X] Sending summary email of results
-- [ ] Expanding sign in to the email and password provided
+- [X] Expanding sign in to the email and password provided
 - [ ] Submitting reservation of courses
+- [ ] Confirmation email that reservation was made
 - [ ] Automating as job every three days